samhiggie/cmssw/Calibration/LumiAlCaRecoProducers/README.md

 ```
 If you decide to edit the naming conventions for the input and output please make sure that they match the corresponding string in the
  JobType.outputFiles line within the crab job.
-orocess.outpath = cms.EndPath(process.out)

-Second complete the application of the corrections using the ZeroBias triggered data set.
+Second, complete the application of the corrections using the ZeroBias triggered data set.
 To change the configuration you may edit the file:
 ```
 Calibration/LumiAlCaRecoProducers/test/raw_lumi_ZeroBias_cfg.py